uptonking/note4yaoo/lib-editor-prosemirror-docs.md

 - Every state update has to go through `updateState()`,
   - and every normal editing update will happen by dispatching a transaction.

-- Plugins
+- Plugins/extending
 - Plugins are used to extend the behavior of the editor and editor state in various ways.
   - Some are relatively simple, like the keymap plugin
   - Others are more involved, like the history plugins
   - Plugins are registered when creating a state (because they get access to state transactions).

-- Commands
+- Commands/editing
 - Most editing actions are written as commands which can be bound to keys, hooked up to menus, or otherwise exposed to the user.
   - prosemirror-commands package provides a number of basic editing commands, along with a minimal keymap that you'll probably want to enable to have things like enter and delete do the expected thing in your editor.

-- Content
+- Content/doc
 - A state's document lives under its `doc` property.
   - This is a read-only data structure, representing the document as a hierarchy of nodes, somewhat like the browser DOM.
 - When initializing a state, you can give it an initial document to use.
   - In that case, the `schema` field is optional, since the schema can be taken from the document.
   - 初始化创建state对象时，若提供了doc，就可以不提供schema
+  - doc: DOMParser.fromSchema(schema).parse(content)

 ## Documents